EduardoMontanha/eduardomontanha.github.io/tnt-automation/development/test.md

 ## Basic Structure

-Here is the basic structure of an *automation test*.
+Here is the basic structure of a *test*.

+All the *recipes* of a test are a different step in the automation test.

 ```javascript
 module.exports = {